Feature #76: Code reorganization

 The archaic THa prefix to class names should be replaced with appropriate namespaces like Podd and HallA.
 The old names may still be made available to legacy code via typedefs.

-#3 Updated by Ole Hansen over 2 years ago
+#3 Updated by Ole Hansen almost 3 years ago

 - % Done changed from 0 to 30

 Removed THa prefix.
 Renamed THa* files to files without that prefix.
 Changed code accordingly.
 Also, renamed all *.C (except scripts) to *.cxx for consistency with ROOT and hcana.Todo:

 - wrap all classes in namespaces (Podd, HallA)

 - create wrapper THa*.h headers for backward compatibility

 - typedef old names for backward compatibility